zhiqiangjianggithub/EchoSightPro/README.md

 1. go to folder of the corresponding version(download the latest version is suggested)
 2. down load all the zip files(due to 24MB limits, package might divded into 2 or 3 files)
-3. unzip the *.zip file, you will get a folder named "EchoSightPro_version_X.X.X"
+3. unzip the *.7z file, you will get a folder named "EchoSightPro_version_X.X.X"
 4. click the Start EchoSight-Pro.bat file to run the EchoSight-Pro

 Most of version package contains data already, but some versions' package may not.